-It’s tax time once again, and if you’re a landlord, you might have a lot on your plate for the 2022 tax year.
-But don’t worry — to help clear up tax confusion, liv.rent was joined by Meghan Chomut, an Investment Property Advisor and CFP® for a live liv.talk webinar that’s essentially a Canadian landlord’s how-to guide to property tax deductions.
-This post is a partial transition of that webinar, and we’ll be going over basic tax principles, COVID-19’s effect on your taxes, and some brand new tips to help you get a better return for the 2022 tax year.
+It’s tax time once again, and if you’re a landlord, you might have a lot on your plate for the 2023 tax year.
+But don’t worry — to help clear up tax confusion, liv.rent was joined by Natalija Andronikova, a Senior Tax Expert at TurboTax®, for a live liv.talk webinar that’s essentially a Canadian landlord’s how-to guide to property tax deductions.
+This post is a partial transition of that webinar, and we’ll be going over basic tax principles, tax tips for getting a bigger return, and what’s new for the 2024 tax filing season.

 Introduction: Rental property tax deductions in Canada